barsoom/jwt_authentication/README.md

 Use another app's login to provide access and user data to any Rack-based application for a limited time.

 Currently, we support Sinatra 4.0, but not 4.1.
+(Keep this comment in sync with the `Gemfile`.)

 ## Important note about forms